Dell Data Breach: 49M Customer Records Exposed

 The Impact

-In their blog post, Lastpass reported that customer’s personal information like email, phone number, billing address, IP address have been compromised.
-That is not all, what LastPass has not talked about is the additional information they collect from their users using their mobile app.
+In their blog post, Lastpass reported that customer’s personal information like email, phone number, address, IP address have been compromised.
+Still, LastPass is not talking about is the additional information they collect from their users on their mobile app.

 The screenshots below show the permissions that Lastpass app takes on a user’s phone.